sdnfv/openNetVM/docs/source/pktgen/index.rst

 1. Start the manager on Node B with 1 port: :code:`./go.sh 0,1,2 1 0xF0 -s stdout`
 2. On Node A, modify :code:`/tools/Pktgen/OpenNetVM-Scripts/pktgen-config.lua` (the Lua configuration script) to indicate the correct MAC address
     :code:`pktgen.set_mac("0", "aa:bb:cc:dd:ee:ff")`
 where :code:`aa:bb:cc:dd:ee:ff` is the port MAC address visible on the manager interface.
 3. Run :code:`./run-pktgen.sh 1` on Node A to start up Pktgen
 4. Enter :code:`start all` in the Pktgen command line prompt to being packet transmission
 5. To start an NF, open a new shell terminal off of Node B and run the desired NF using the respective commands see our `NF Examples folder <https://github.com/sdnfv/openNetVM/tree/master/examples)>`_ for a list of all NFs and more information).
 ***Note:*** *If packets don't appear to be reaching the NF, try restarting the NF with a service ID of 1.*

-*To stop the transmission of packets, enter `stp` in the Pktgen command line on Node A. To quit Pktgen, use :code:`quit`.*
+*To stop the transmission of packets, enter* :code:`stp` *in the Pktgen command line on Node A. To quit Pktgen, use* :code:`quit`.

 Running Pktgen with 2 Ports
 ----------------------------